may

 Duivenoorde Castle ‘Kasteel Duivenoorde’

 The Duivenvoorde Castle and estate, located between The Hague and Leiden, has a history that goes back to the 13th century.
 The castle has remained within the family through inheritance all this time – which makes its story quite unique.
-The castle is closed at the moment, but its beautiful 260-hectare estate is open to the public for walks and picnics at a small fee.
+The beautiful 260-hectare estate is also open to the public for walks and picnics at a small fee.

 Escher in Het Paleis features M.C.
 Escher's mind-bending artworks in a former royal palace.
 Dive into the world of optical illusions and explore iconic prints and interactive displays that bring his optical illusions to life.
 A must-visit for art and puzzle enthusiasts!